 No spam.
 Unsubscribe anytime.

-Le News · 11 days ago
+Le News · about 1 month ago

 The Swiss federal government plans to increase VAT by 0.8 percentage points over a decade (2028‑2038) to raise CHF 31 bn for defence.
 The proposal requires a constitutional amendment, a new armaments fund law, and a national referendum in summer 2027.
 Consultation ends in May, with only the Centre party supporting the measure.

-Meyka · about 1 month ago
+Meyka · about 2 months ago

 On 12 February 2026 the Swiss Federal Supreme Court ruled that Chalet AG, a single‑asset company holding a St Moritz chalet, was used to avoid VAT and ordered repayment of CHF 865,000 in input‑tax credits.
 The decision clarifies that private‑use assets cannot claim broad VAT input credits and signals stricter scrutiny of form‑over‑substance structures in Switzerland.

-Le News · about 2 months ago
+Le News · 2 months ago

 Switzerland’s Federal Council proposes a temporary 0.8‑percentage‑point increase in VAT to raise CHF 31 billion over ten years, aimed at funding a substantial rise in defence spending.
 The detailed proposal is due in March, with voters expected to decide in summer 2027 and the hike taking effect in 2028.

-Politico · about 2 months ago
+Politico · 2 months ago

 Switzerland will temporarily increase its VAT rate by 0.8 percentage points from 8.1% to 8.9% starting in 2028 for a decade to raise about 31 billion Swiss francs for defense spending.
 The change requires a constitutional amendment and a public consultation in spring, and the extra revenue will feed an armament fund with borrowing capacity.